dsh410/devConnector/howToBuildADataBase.md

    * add dev script nodemon server.js

 -connect database to mongodb-
-use mongodb key
+    * use mongodb key
-create a folder called config
+    * create a folder called config
-    inside the folder create a file called default.json the depenficie called config
+        *  inside the folder create a file called default.json
+    * the dependancie called config
-        allows us to use global values we can use through our application default.json file will hold all of these values we want to create a global value for mongodb using the string or key we have gotten when we signed up for mongodb database called a "mongoURI":
+            * allows us to use global values we can use through our application
+            * default.json file will hold all of these values
+            * we want to create a global value for mongodb using the string or key we have      gotten when we signed up for mongodb database
+                * called a "mongoURI"

-        in your config file create a file called db.js where we will do our mongodb connection bring in
+        in your config folder
+            * create a file called db.js
+                 * where we will do our mongodb connection
+                        *  bring in
-                mongoose
+                       *  mongoose
+                      * config
-                config  // package  is  needed in orfer to grab the mongoURI put mongoURI in a const db = config.get("mongoURI"); // allows us to get any of the values in that json file
+                            *  config package  is  needed in orfer to grab the mongoURI put mongoURI in a const db = config.get("mongoURI"); // allows us to get any of the values in that json file

     - route files-
-    // we want to break our routes  up by  resourse user
+        *  we want to break our routes  up by  resourse
+              *  user
-        auth
+               * auth
-        profile
+              *  profile
-        post
+               * post
         create a folder in the root called routes
         * in that a folder called api
             * users.js